 - Do I have to pay to have my prescription shipped?

 No. We can deliver your medication to all 50 states at no additional charge to you.

-- How can I track my shipped medication?
+- How can I track my medication shipment?

-Shipment tracking is available through email notification.
-Just provide Ardon with your email address and we will set you up for email shipment notifications.
-We will use your email address only for shipment notifications.
-You can always call Ardon and a patient care advocate can provide you with tracking information.
+Delivery tracking is available through email notification.
+Just provide Ardon with your email address, and we will set you up for email shipment notifications.
+We will not use your email address for anything else.
+You can also call a patient care advocate to get up-to-date tracking information.

 - How can I safely dispose of my unused or expired medications?

 It is important to responsibly dispose of any unused or expired medications.
 The U.S. Food and Drug Administration outlines ways to safely dispose of your medications.
 Visit the Drugs section at www.fda.gov/Drugs/ResourcesForYou/Consumers to read about the importance of safe medication disposal practices.
 You can also learn more by reading the handouts in your Ardon Health welcome packet.

 Please visit the Dispose My Meds website at disposemymeds.org to find a medication disposal program near you.

 - What happens if my drug is not available at your pharmacy?